The Most Popular School Playground Games

 5. I Spy

 One player chooses an object and says, “I spy with my little eye,” giving a description of the item like its color.
 Players take turns guessing what the item is.
+Use this game to help students develop their investigative skills.

 Another great game to play on the playground is jacks.
 Players need jacks and a small rubber ball for jacks.
 Players bounce the ball on the ground and catch a set number of jacks in the opposite hand, progressing until they make a mistake, at which point their opponent takes a turn.
 The first player to progress through the series of throws and catches wins.